wasp-lang/wasp/web/docs/migration-guides/migrate-from-0-14-to-0-15.md

 ## How to migrate?

-To migrate your app to Wasp 0.15.x, you must:
+To migrate your Wasp app from 0.14.X to 0.15.X, follow these steps:

-1. Bump the version in `main.wasp`
-2. Update the `package.json` file
-3. Migrate from old React Router 5 APIs to new React Router 6 APIs
-4. Migrate your client root component

 ### 1. Bump the Wasp version